 According to the Royal Society for the Prevention of Accidents (RoSPA), almost 200,000 people were reported injured across the U.K. in car accidents in 2012, and of those 200,000, over 1,700 lost their lives.

 Besides the loss of life or limb that could accompany a car accident, massive amounts of paperwork and money can also get involved, which means that staying safer while driving should be a priority of everyone who gets behind the wheel.
-From never ever driving when you’re under the influence to putting your mobile phone away, here are five ways you can keep yourself and your passengers safer every time you get into the car.
+From never-ever driving when you’re under the influence to put your mobile phone away, here are five ways you can keep yourself and your passengers safer every time you get into the car.

 1. Never Drive if You’ve Been Drinking or Using Drugs

 Most people enjoy a pint or two down at the pub now and again, but if you’re a man or woman of average size, having more than one pint can put you at a dangerous blood alcohol level, especially if you’re dehydrated or haven’t eaten recently.
 Do yourself and those around you a favour and don’t drive if you’ve been drinking or using drugs.

 Hail a cab, call a friend, spend the night at a friend’s place, but never getting behind the wheel when you’re intoxicated or buzzed, you’ll protect yourself from the legal repercussions of car accidents, as well as the physical and financial repercussions.
 You also won’t ever have to live with the pain of knowing your drinking and driving harmed someone else.

 2. Wear a Seatbelt

 Seatbelts have been known to save lives, and yet many people still refrain from wearing them when they get into a car (although it is the law).
 Don’t be one of them.
 Every time you get into a vehicle, whether you are the driver or a passenger, buckle up before the vehicle has started moving.
 If you’re driving and you have passengers, insist that everyone riding with you do the same.